 Fire and Smoke

 Fire resistance is one of the most fundamental performance criteria for doorsets.
-Integrated Doorsets’ products are third party certificated by the BWF CERTIFIRE certification scheme or the BM TRADA Q Mark scheme and comply with Part B of the Approved Documents.
-Doorsets supplied under the BM trada Q-mark scheme are fitted with coloured identification dowels signifying their fire rating.
-Doorsets supplied under the BWF Certifire scheme are fitted with tamper evident labels which incorporate a unique sequential number specific to the door leaf.
+Integrated Doorsets’ products are third party certificated by CERTIFIRE, IFC or the BM TRADA Q Mark scheme and comply with Part B of the Approved Documents.
+Doorsets supplied under the BM TRADA Q-mark scheme are fitted with coloured identification dowels signifying their fire rating.
+Doorsets supplied under the Certifire or IFC scheme are fitted with tamper evident labels.

 Approved Document B sets out the requirements relating to the escape of building occupants and access for fire-fighters with insurers and advisory organisations being particularly concerned with the protection of property.
 Approved Document B calls for fire resistance periods of 30 and 60 minutes when tested against either BS 476 part 22 or BS EN 1634-1.

 It is now generally acknowledged that, in the event of fire, it is smoke that is the major risk to occupants.
 Appropriate smoke seals and intumescents are automatically included with our doorsets to suit performance requirements.
 Only ambient (cold) smoke is identified in Approved Document B and refers to tests being carried out against either BS 476 part 31.1 or BS EN 1634-3 standards.